dgwhited/guardduty-runbooks/runbooks/impact-runtime-bitcoindomainrequest-reputation.md

  * **Feature:** Runtime Monitoring

-This finding informs you that the listed EC2 instance or the container within your AWS environment is querying a low reputation domain name associated with Bitcoin or other cryptocurrency-related activity.
+This finding informs you that the listed EC2 instance or the container within your AWS environment is querying a low reputation domain name associated with Bitcoin or other cryptocurrency\-related activity.
 Threat actors may seek to take control over compute resources to maliciously repurpose them for unauthorized cryptocurrency mining.

 Low reputation domains are based on a reputation score model.
 This model evaluates and ranks the characteristics of a domain to determine its likelihood of being malicious.